Free download here.

 2. Siddhanta-darpana: A treatise written by Vidyabhusana that establishes the Srimad Bhagavatam as the sound incarnation of the Lord and refutes several objections against its authenticity.

-So far we have collected digital copies of more than 200 books and manuscripts, some of which are gradually being uploaded and available for free here.
+So far we have collected digital copies of several hundred books and manuscripts.
+Some PDFs are gradually being uploaded and available for free here.